 mtCellEdit is designed to work on GNU/Linux operating systems, and has been tested using x86_32, x86_64, and ARM_32 hardware platforms.

 I first became interested in spreadsheet programs in the mid 1980's.
 Ever since those early days software makers have enriched their spreadsheet programs with ever more complex features. (e.g. wordprocessing, databases, forms, software development and publishing).
 For some tasks this is quite useful as it can be more productive.
-However there is the drawback that spreadsheet programs became larger, demanding ever more memory, disk space and CPU power.
-With more and more features, the user interface became ever more complex with even the most basic tasks becoming more cumbersome.
+However, the drawback is that spreadsheet programs have become larger, demanding ever more memory, disk space, and CPU power.
+With more and more features, the user interface becomes ever more complex with even the most basic tasks becoming rather cumbersome.
 I've also noticed in recent years that I am having to retrain myself just to do the same jobs that I have been doing for over 20 years, as certain software companies have felt the need to totally rework their user interface model to manage this complexity.